-VANCOUVER — Dublin-based Minco PLC (LSE-AIM: MIO) is planning to produce high-grade manganese from its Woodstock project in New Brunswick for 25% below the industry’s average cost to supply a global steel market that relies on increasingly fragmented Chinese and South African output for the popular ingredient.
+VANCOUVER — Dublin-registered Minco PLC (LSE: MIO) is planning to produce high-grade manganese from its Woodstock project in New Brunswick for 25% below the industry’s average cost, and supply the North American and European steel markets that rely on increasingly fragmented Chinese and South African output for the popular ingredient.

-According to a new preliminary economic assessment (PEA), Minco could turn Woodstock into an open pit mine for $864 million.
-The project would churn through 3,000 tonnes of ore per day (tpd) to produce 80,000 tonnes of electrolytic manganese metal (EMM) per year over a 40-year mine life.
+According to an independent preliminary economic assessment (PEA), for $864 million Minco could turn Woodstock into an open-pit mine churning through 3,000 tonnes of ore per day to produce 80,000 tonnes of electrolytic manganese metal (EMM) per year over a 40-year mine life.

-The investment would give Minco an operation with an after-tax net present value of $461 million and a 14.4% after-tax internal rate of return, enabling the project to repay its capital costs in seven years.
-Those estimates use a manganese price of US$1.38 per lb. and an 8% discount rate.
+The investment would give Minco an operation with a $461-million after-tax net present value and a 14.4% after-tax internal rate of return, helping the project repay its capital costs in seven years.
+Those estimates use a US$1.38 per lb. manganese price and an 8% discount rate.

-The Woodstock mine should be able to produce a pound of EMM for US68¢ over its 40-year mine life.
+The Woodstock mine could produce a pound of EMM for US68¢ over its 40-year mine life.
 By contrast, the reported average cost of production in China, which accounts for 98% of the world’s EMM output, is US91¢ per lb.

 Woodstock offers several advantages.
-First, the deposit is amenable to open pit mining and offers a strip ratio of 1.34.
-Those factors translate into a mining cost of just US4¢ per lb.
+First, the deposit is amenable to open-pit mining and offers a 1.34 strip ratio.
+This translates to a mining cost of US4¢ per lb.
 EMM.
-In China, where grades are declining and some operations are moving underground, mining costs average US27¢ per lb.
+In China, where grades are declining and ore increasingly comes from underground mines, mining costs average US27¢ per lb.
 EMM.

-Second, electricity rates in New Brunswick are relatively low, which means power adds US17¢ to the cost of producing each pound of EMM.
+Second, electricity rates in New Brunswick are relatively low and stable, which means power adds US17¢ to the cost of producing each pound of EMM.
 In China, power adds an average of US30¢ to the per-pound cost.

 There are two types of mineralization at Woodstock: red and grey.
 Both types of rock comprise rhodochrosite, a manganese carbonate mineral, within an iron-rich matrix.

 The presence of manganese as rhodochrosite is an advantage.
 The carbonate mineral is readily soluble in acid.
-Many other manganese deposits host oxide forms of the metal, which are not acid soluble and thus can only be recovered through roasting and reduction technologies.
+Many other manganese deposits host oxide forms of the metal, which are not acid soluble and can only be recovered through roasting and reduction.

 The red-versus-grey difference is because the iron at Woodstock comes in two forms.
-The red mineralization contains iron that is predominantly oxide; the iron in the grey rock is primarily in carbonate form.
-This matters because the carbonate iron is more readily leachable and therefore consumes more sulphuric acid, boosting operating costs.
+The red mineralization contains iron that is mostly oxide.
+The iron in the grey rock is primarily in carbonate form.
+This matters because the carbonate iron is more readily leachable and consumes more sulphuric acid, boosting operating costs.

-The open pit resource considered in the PEA stands at 41.4 million tonnes grading 9.92% manganese.
-Of that roughly 60% is red mineralization, with grey rock making up the rest.
+The open-pit resource considered in the PEA stands at 41.4 million tonnes grading 9.9% manganese.
+Of that 60% is red mineralization, with grey rock making up the rest.

-The Woodstock PEA describes a 40-year mine life, though the open pit mine only operates for 13 years.
-In that phase the highest-grade ore is sent for processing, bearing an average grade of 11.7% manganese.
-The rest of the ore is stockpiled to feed the processing facility for the subsequent 27 years, during which time the head grade would average 9.86% manganese.
+The Woodstock PEA describes a 40-year mine life, with open-pit mining for the first 13 years.
+During open-pit mining the highest-grade ore would be sent for processing, bearing an average grade of 11.7% manganese.
+The rest of the ore would be stockpiled to help feed the processing plant for the next 27 years, during which time the head grade would be 9.9% manganese.

 There are several steps involved in producing EMM.
-First the ore is pre-concentrated: magnetic separation pulls out iron, which has the double benefit of upgrading the mill feed to an average grade of 15.65% manganese and generating iron concentrate as a co-product.
-In fact, the mine would also produce 23,200 tonnes of 62% iron ore fines annually.
+First the ore is pre-concentrated: magnetic separation pulls out iron, which has the bonus of upgrading the mill feed to an average grade of 15.65% manganese and generating iron concentrate as a co-product.
+In fact, the mine would also produce 23,200 tonnes of 62% iron-ore fines annually.

 The process requires a steady supply of sulphuric acid as well as lime.
-To meet that demand the PEA envisions a sulphuric acid plant and a lime kiln on site.
+To meet demand the PEA envisions a sulphuric acid plant and a lime kiln on-site.